 |Account name||APY||Minimum daily deposit|

-How Navy Federal Credit Union compares to top-yielding banks
+How Navy Federal Credit Union compares with top-yielding banks

 How to become a member of Navy Federal Credit Union

 To take advantage of Navy Federal savings accounts, you must be a member.
-Membership is given only to those who have served in the United States Armed Forces and their relatives, plus Department of Defense civilians.
+Membership is available to those who are serving or have served in the U.S. Armed Forces and their family and household members, plus Department of Defense civilians.

-This membership policy has allowed the credit union to grow from just seven members in 1933 to more than 9 million today.
-Members can access their accounts online or over the phone with 24/7 stateside customer service.
-NFCU’s website offers a variety of educational content related to savings, as well as a savings calculator to help you plan for future financial goals.
+Navy Federal has more than 12 million members.
+Members can access their accounts online, by using the Navy Federal mobile app or by visiting a branch or ATM.
+NFCU’s website offers a variety of educational content related to savings, as well as a savings calculator to help you plan for financial goals.

 Other savings options at Navy Federal Credit Union

-In addition to a basic savings account and the higher-interest money market accounts, Navy Federal Credit Union offers certificates of deposit (CDs) for short-term and mid-term savings.
-For saving up for smaller-ticket items like a down payment on a new car, you can put your money in CD with a duration of as short as three months.
-Navy Federal also offers variable-rate CDs that give you better interest rates as the market changes.
+In addition to a basic savings account and the higher-interest money market accounts, Navy Federal Credit Union offers share certificates, or CDs, for short-term and long-term savings.
+For shorter-term saving goals, like a down payment on a new car, there are CDs with terms as short as three months.

-Finally, Navy Federal offers education savings accounts and retirement savings accounts to meet your long-term financial goals.
+Finally, Navy Federal offers education savings accounts (ESAs), as well as traditional IRAs and Roth IRAs for retirement savers.